Grease (song): Reception

 "Grease" became a number-one single in the United States in 1978 and also reached number forty on the R&B charts in the same year.
-Later in 1978, Valli released a follow-up album, the title of which—Frankie Valli...
-Is the Word—echoes the "grease is the word" lyric contained in the chorus of "Grease".
-"Grease" was Valli's final Top 40 hit.
+Later in 1978, Valli released a follow-up album, the title of which, Frankie Valli...
+Is the Word, echoes the "grease is the word" lyric contained in the chorus of "Grease".
+To date, "Grease" is Valli's most recent Top 40 hit as a solo artist.

 Record World said that it has "a hot, seventies dance beat that is far from the fifties" and that "Valli sings it well."

+As of 2019, "Grease" ranked 220th in airplay among songs played on classic hits stations in the United States.
+By 2024, it had fallen out of the top 500 most-played songs in the format, a casualty of the format's shift toward 1990s music.

-The Bee Gees never recorded a studio version of this song; however, they later performed the song in their One Night Only tour from 1997 until 1999 and included a performance with Valli on their live album, One Night Only (September 1998).
+The Bee Gees never recorded a studio version of this song; however, they later performed the song in their One Night Only tour from 1997 until 1999 and included a performance (as a virtual duet with Valli's original 1978 studio vocal) on their live album One Night Only (1998).